-Campus Security personnel are authorized to verify and assess the elements of a situation and to make recommendations for the issuance of a timely warning to the first available Campus Crisis Management Team (CCMT) member on the call list.
-The CCMT member may convene other available team members to include those with skills in developing timely warning messages.
+Upon receiving notification from Campus Security personnel of a confirmed significant emergency or dangerous situation, the Safety and Security Manager (or designee) will immediately notify the first available Campus Crisis Management Team (CCMT) member who may convene other available team members to include those with skills in developing timely warning messages.

 The Campus Crisis Management Team member(s) will determine:

-- The appropriate segment(s) of the campus community to receive the notification; - The content of the notification; and, - By what means the notification is to be disseminated.
+- The content of the timely warning; and, - By what means the timely warning is to be disseminated.